CogStack/CogStack-Pipeline/README.md

 ## Introduction

 Turbo-laser is a distributed, fault tolerant database processing architecture for Tika, GATE, Biolark and text deidentification, with JDBC and Elasticsearch export options.
 It makes use of the Spring Batch framework in order to provide a fully configurable pipeline with the goal of generating a JSON that can be readily indexed into elasticsearch.
-In the parlance of the batch processing domain language (http://docs.spring.io/spring-batch/reference/html/domain.html), it uses the partitioning concept to create 'partition step' metadata for a DB table.
+In the parlance of the batch processing [domain language](http://docs.spring.io/spring-batch/reference/html/domain.html), it uses the partitioning concept to create 'partition step' metadata for a DB table.
 This metadata is persisted in the Spring database schema, whereafter each partition can then be executed locally or farmed out remotely via a JMS middleware server (only ActiveMQ is suported at this time).
 Remote worker JVMs then retrieve metadata descriptions of work units.
 The outcome of processing is then persisted in the database, allowing robust tracking and simple restart of failed partitions.

 ## Why does this project exist/ why is batch processing difficult?